nitish81299/spdx-pdf-html-template/README.md

     and

-    get the template file from this repository.
+    get the template file from this repository along with the logo and place it in the same directory where markdown files       are present on your local machine.

 ### Next you need to install dependencies